Moduli of stable maps with fields: Notation and background

-\section{Notation}
+\subsection{Notation}

 We work over $\bC$.
 We introduce some notation. \begin{enumerate} \item Let $GL_r$ denote the general linear group of $r\times r$ invertible matrices, and let $\fgl_r$ denote the Lie algebra of $GL_r$. \item If a group $G$ acts on a scheme $M$, we let $[M/G]$ denote the quotient stack and let $M/G$ denote the coarse moduli space.
-There is a projection $[M/G]\lra M/G$, which is an isomorphism when the $G$-action on $M$ is free. \item For a locally free sheaf $\cE$ of constant rank on $X$, we adopt the convention $\Vb(\cE)=\Spec_X(\Sym^\bullet\cE^\vee)$. \item For any scheme or stack $M$, let $\Id_M: M\to M$ denote the identity map. \item Let $\bullet$ denote a point. \item $\fM_{g,n}$ is the Artin stack of prestable genus $g$, $n$-pointed curves with universal family $\fC_{\fM_{g,n}}$.
+There is a projection $[M/G]\lra M/G$, which is an isomorphism when the $G$-action on $M$ is free. \item For a locally free sheaf $\cE$ of constant rank on $X$, we adopt the convention $\Vb(\cE)=\Spec_X(\Sym\cE^\vee)$. \item Given a locally free sheaf $\ccE$ over $X$ of rank $r$, we denote by $P_{\cE}$ the corresponding $GL_r$-torsor, where we fix the fundamental representation of $GL_r$. \item For any scheme or stack $M$, let $\Id_M: M\to M$ denote the identity map. \item Let $\bullet$ denote a point. \item $\fM_{g,n}$ is the Artin stack of prestable genus $g$, $n$-pointed curves with universal family $\fC_{\fM_{g,n}}$.
 For a stack $\fX$ over $\fM_{g,n}$ we denote the universal curve of $\fX$ by $\fC_{\fX}$ and the projection $\fC_{\fX}\to\fX$ by $\pi_{\fX}$.
-If $\fX$ is a moduli of stable maps to a target, we denote the universal evaluation morphism by $ev_{\fX}$. \item Given a locally free sheaf of rank $r$ $\cE$ over $X$, we denote by $P_{\cE}$ the corresponding $GL_r$-torsor, where we fix the fundamental representation of $GL_r$. \item For a morphism $A\to B$ of schemes or stacks, we will denote by $\bT_{A/B}$ the dual to the cotangent complex $\bL_{A/B}$.
+If $\fX$ is a moduli of stable maps to a target, we denote the universal evaluation morphism by $ev_{\fX}$. \item We will often denote morphism of stacks which come from forgetful functors by $\pi_{\fX/\fM}:\fX\to \fM$.
+If $\fM$ has a universal curve $\fC_{\fM}$, the corresponding morphism $\fC_{\fX}\to \fC_{\fM}$ will be denoted by $\overline{\pi_{\fX/\fM}}$. \item $\ccD_{M}$ will denote the derived category of quasicoherent sheaves on $M$. $\bL_M$ will denote the cotangent complex of $M$ and $\bT_M$ its derived dual. \end{enumerate}